What is A Hybrid Work Model? A Simple Explanation for Hybrid Leaders

-As companies navigate the challenges of creating a balanced work environment with reduced stress and less commuting, nearly every organization is considering a hybrid work model for their workforce.
+Every organization is now considering moving to a hybrid work model for their workforce.
 But what exactly does a hybrid work model mean and how is it different from a standard work or virtual arrangement?

 The Hybrid Work Model

 The best way to explain what a hybrid work model means is to describe it visually.
-Figure 1 shows a spectrum of where work gets done by employees.
+Here’s an illustration that shows a spectrum of where work gets done by employees.

 Work can be accomplished from the main office (i.e., your organization’s primary on-site location), from flexible locations (such as shared workspaces or co-working spaces), from satellite offices (which are organization-owned offices that are usually smaller in size than the main office), from home, or from anywhere in the world.

-The higher you are on the spectrum, the “more remote” you are the lower you are on the spectrum, the “more on-site” you are.
+The higher you are on the spectrum, the “more remote” you are, and the lower you are on the spectrum, the “more on-site” you are.

-This view, however, doesn’t offer the complete picture; there’s another dimension we need to consider when discussing hybrid work–the dimension of time.
+This view, however, doesn’t offer the complete picture; there’s another dimension we need to consider when discussing hybrid work.
+And that’s the dimension of time.

 In other words, we should also look at the spectrum of when work gets done.